OriginalShrapnel/Shrapnel-Injector/README.md

 Follow the on-screen instructions to select a process and inject the DLL.

-Contributing
+## Contributing

-We welcome contributions from the community.
+- We welcome contributions from the community.
 If you'd like to contribute to the project, please follow these guidelines:

-Fork the repository.
+- Fork the repository.

-Create your feature branch: git checkout -b feature/my-new-feature.
+- Create your feature branch: git checkout -b feature/my-new-feature.

-Commit your changes: git commit -am 'Add some feature'.
+- Commit your changes: git commit -am 'Add some feature'.

-Push to the branch: git push origin feature/my-new-feature.
+- Push to the branch: git push origin feature/my-new-feature.

-Submit a pull request.
+- Submit a pull request.

 License
 This project is licensed under the MIT License.

-Acknowledgments
+## Acknowledgments

+- (Empty)

-Contact
+## Contact

-Original Shrapnel - Discord @OriginalShrapnel
+- Original Shrapnel - Discord @OriginalShrapnel